 Gradually, their culture changed.
 Slowly, their priorities shifted.

 Although they knew God, they neither glorified Him as God nor gave thanks to Him.
 They instead became futile in their thinking and darkened in their foolish hearts.

 While they claimed to be wise, they actually became fools.
 In their foolishness, they exchanged the glory of the immortal God for the worship of celebrities and the athletic achievements of their sports heroes.
-The Lord’s Day instead became the day for professional sports and shopping.
+The Lord’s Day instead became the day for watching professional sports on TV, for hunting and fishing, and for shopping.

 Thus, after many years of trying to reach out to these people with His word, God finally gave them over to the impure desires of their hearts.
 God abandoned them to their dishonorable passions.
 They even began to dishonor their bodies with one another.
 Their women exchanged natural relations for unnatural ones.
 Likewise, the men abandoned natural relations with women and burned with lust for one another.

 By doing this, the people exchanged the truth of God for a lie.
 Men committed indecent acts with other men, and received in themselves the due penalty for their error.
 In truth, their bodies were originally created to reflect the image of God, but they then instead worshiped and served the creature rather than the Creator.

 And it is only the Creator who is forever worthy of praise!
 Amen!

 But since this people did not see fit to acknowledge God, He finally simply gave them over to a depraved mind, to do what ought not to be done.
 Soon, even the distinction between men and women became blurred.
 Men decided that they were actually women, and women – men.
 They began to be filled with every imagination of wickedness, every evil, every form of greed, and all depravity.